TheOrbMaverick/AirBnB_clone/README.md

 - "City", "State", "Amenity": Additional classes representing geographical and other data related to places.

 ### Testing
 The project includes unit tests to ensure the correctness of the implemented functionality.
-To run the tests, execute the following command:
+To run the tests, execute the following commands:
 - "python3 -m unittest discover tests"
+- "echo 'python3 -m unittest discover tests' | bash" (In non-interactive mode)